 2 large eggs, 1/3 cup maple syrup, 1/4 cup oil, 1 teaspoon vanilla extract

 Add the almond flour, oat flour, baking powder, baking soda and salt to the wet ingredients and whisk until no lumps remain.
-Gently fold in the blueberries.
+Toss the blueberries with 1 tablespoon of oat flour (this keeps them from sinking), then gently fold them into the batter.

 1 cup almond flour, 3/4 cup oat flour, 1 teaspoon baking powder, 1/2 teaspoon baking soda, 1/4 teaspoon salt, 1 cup blueberries